 Previous work included empirical ethics, patient education and science communication for neuromuscular disorders.

-A wide selection of Pauline's publications is available for download from Newcastle University's e-prints service
+Pauline's publications are available at from Newcastle University's e-prints service.

 Social and ethical aspects of treatment, care and research in neuromuscular disorders.